House rebukes Trump on Saudi Arabia, backs measure to end Yemen involvement

 Backers of the resolution argued that U.S. involvement in Yemen violated the constitutional requirement that Congress, not the president, should determine when the country goes to war.

-Resolution opponents argued that support for the Saudi-led coalition was not an appropriate use of the War Powers Act that limits the president’s ability to send troops into action.
+Resolution opponents argued that support for the Saudi-led coalition was not an appropriate use of the War Powers Act, which limits the president’s ability to send troops into action.

+Getting the measure passed took months, despite outrage in Congress over the civilian toll in the Yemen conflict, Saudi Arabia’s human rights record and calls for a tougher line on the government in Riyadh after the murder of Saudi journalist Jamal Khashoggi, a U.S. resident, at a Saudi consulate in Turkey in October.

+House Republicans, who had derailed the resolution earlier this year by tying it to a measure condemning anti-Semitism, tried to stop it again on Thursday by adding a provision opposing the Boycott, Divest, Sanction (BDS) movement seeking to punish Israel for its treatment of Palestinians.

+That effort failed in the House and was condemned by the House Democratic majority leader as a “cynical, political ploy.”

-Overcoming Trump’s veto would require two-thirds majorities in both the Senate and House, more votes than it has garnered in either chamber.
+Overcoming Trump’s veto would require two-third majorities in both the Senate and the House.

 Reporting by Patricia Zengerle; Editing by Bernadette Baum